Export module to Piwigo web server

 Shotwell was a good export modules to piwigo api.

 This soft is write in Vala. it's seem's something exist to create a C program from Vala (valac)

 It's can be a good start point, no ?

-#5 Updated by Tobias Ellinghaus about 6 years ago
+#5 Updated by Tobias Ellinghaus over 6 years ago

 As long as there is an API that can be used over the net the programming language doesn't matter at all (and darktable already includes some C++ code).
 However, I don't think that any of the current developers care about yet another gallery exporter, so while patches are welcome I wouldn't hold my breath.

 PS: In how far would darktable benefit from such a thing?
 It makes the code base bigger which means more stuff to maintain and take care of.
 But what exactly are the positive aspects?

 #6 Updated by Bogdan Hlevca over 6 years ago

 Well, the code base will grow bigger that's a certainty, but as long as the API does not change the maintenance is minimal.